How Much Does SEO Cost for a Multi-Location Service Business?

 No measurement.
 Activity reported as output (pages published, keywords tracked) rather than outcome (enquiries generated, revenue attributable).
 Twelve months of reports that look productive but cannot answer the question "what did this actually produce?"

-How to Evaluate Whether the Investment Makes Sense
+How to Judge Whether Your Investment Is Working

-The calculation is simple, and any agency that cannot help you run it should not be managing your programme.
+Whether you are currently investing in SEO or evaluating whether to start, the calculation is the same.
+And any agency that cannot help you run it should not be managing your programme.

 Step 1: What is a new client worth to your business?

-For a law firm, a single conveyancing instruction might be worth £1,000-£2,000.
+For a law firm, a single conveyancing instruction might be worth £1,000 to £2,000.
 A personal injury case, considerably more.
-An ongoing commercial relationship, £10,000+ over several years.
+An ongoing commercial relationship, £10,000 or more over several years.

-For an IFA practice, a single client acquired through organic search can represent £5,000-£15,000 in year-one fees, with lifetime value of £50,000 or more in assets under management.
+For an IFA practice, a single client acquired through organic search can represent £5,000 to £15,000 in year-one fees, with lifetime value of £50,000 or more in assets under management.

-For a dental group, a private patient joining for hygiene and one cosmetic treatment might be worth £1,500-£3,000 in year one, with ongoing value from retention, referrals, and additional treatments.
+For a dental group, a private patient joining for hygiene and one cosmetic treatment might be worth £1,500 to £3,000 in year one, with ongoing value from retention, referrals, and additional treatments.

 Step 2: How many new clients does the programme need to generate to pay for itself?

-If you are investing £3,000/month and each new client is worth £3,000, you need one client per month to break even.
-The programme needs to generate twelve clients per year from organic search to justify the cost.
+If you are investing £3,000 per month and each new client is worth £3,000, you need one new client per month from organic search to break even.
+Everything above that is return.

 Step 3: Is that realistic?

 For a multi-location business with 5 locations in markets with real search demand, generating 3-5 new client enquiries per month from organic search within 12 months of a properly built programme is realistic.
-Not guaranteed — no honest agency guarantees outcomes — but realistic and supported by what we see across our client base.
+Not guaranteed.
+No honest agency guarantees outcomes.
+But realistic and supported by what we see across retained programmes in these sectors.

 The maths typically works out to a 3-5x return on investment within 18 months, improving each year as the programme compounds.
-By year three, the infrastructure you have built is generating returns that dwarf the ongoing investment required to maintain and expand it.
+By year three, the infrastructure is generating returns that dwarf the ongoing investment required to maintain it.

 When you receive an SEO proposal, these are the questions that separate a structured programme from a generic retainer: